-Responders will be required to submit a Diverse Business Inclusion Plan with their proposal.
+Proposers are required to submit a Diverse Business Inclusion Plan with their proposal.
 In accordance with legislative findings and policies set forth in RCW 39.19, the state of Washington encourages participation in all contracts by firms certified by the office of Minority and Women's Business Enterprises (OMWBE), set forth in RCW 43.60A.200 for firms certified by the Washington State Department of Veterans Affairs, and set forth in RCW 39.26.005 for firms that are Washington Small Businesses.
 Participation may be either on a direct basis or on a subcontractor basis.
-However, no preference on the basis of participation is included in the evaluation of Diverse Business Inclusion Plans submitted, and no minimum level of minority- and women-owned business enterprise (MWBE), Washington Small Business, or Washington State certified Veteran Business participation is required as a condition for receiving an award.
+However, no preference on the basis of participation is included in the evaluation of Diverse Business Inclusion Plans submitted, and no minimum level of minority- and women-owned business participation is required as a condition for receiving an award.
 Any affirmative action requirements set forth in any federal governmental rules included or referenced in the contract documents will apply.